 Muted by the scream of wind, shouts from his crew below floated to his ears.
 His latest command echoed in his head.
 Don’t allow nobody on deck.

 Thirty-foot waves.
-Green walls of water rising, slamming at his freighter.
-He dragged his eyes away from the water-streaked glass.
+Green walls of water rising, slamming at his freighter, making her shudder under his feet.
+He dragged his eyes away from the water-streaked glass to his wheelman.

-Swaying beside the chart desk, his first mate looked up.
-John’s eyes bulged as they met his own.
+Swaying beside the chart desk, John looked up.
+The wheelman’s eyes bulged as they met his own.
 John’s mouth opened, closed on whatever thought he was about to express.
-He quickly cast his gaze back down at the charts.
+He quickly cast his gaze back to the charts.
+Made another correction at the helm.

 He staggered over to join John at the chart table.
 John was trying to say something.
 Screeching wind blotted out his words.
 He shook his head.
 Pointed at his ear.